COVID-19 Service Update

 STEP THREE: Record Your Marriage License

-You must return the completed marriage license and certificate for recording to our Littleton Branch office only within 63 days of the marriage.
+You must return the completed marriage license and certificate for recording to any of our branch offices within 63 days of the marriage.
+Branch locations:

 You may search for recorded marriage licenses using our online Document Search for documents dating back to Feb.
 1, 1996.
 Visit our office at the County Administration Building to find marriage licenses dating back to 1902.